Here are the reasons I think why to use Kotlin for Android Development, far from being a risky bet, is one of the best things you can do.

 The IDE plugin works perfectly, and already allows many of the functionalities that exist for Java.
 Therefore, working with Kotlin is a marvel in that sense.

-It is interesting to know that before going to production, the language spent several years in alpha and then in beta, and that before the beta came out there were people who were using it in real projects.
+It is interesting to know that before going to production, the language spent several years in alpha and then in beta and that before the beta came out there were people who were using it in real projects.

-3. It greatly facilitates development on Android
+3. It greatly facilitates the development of Android

 Kotlin is simplicity mixed with power, so you have an open world of possibilities if you came from Java that you could not even imagine.